Steve Hackett: 2010s

 On 15 March 2010, Genesis was inducted into the Rock and Roll Hall of Fame with Hackett making a rare appearance alongside Collins, Banks and Rutherford at the ceremony, though they did not perform together.
-Hackett, in recent years, has put on record his willingness to participate in a reunion.
+Hackett had put on record his willingness to participate in a reunion.
 A planned reunion of the classic 1970s Genesis line-up fell apart in 2007 when Peter Gabriel expressed reservations, and subsequently Hackett dropped out in deference to the Genesis 'trio' line-up, as opposed to the four-piece.

 In 2011, Hackett released his 24th studio album Beyond the Shrouded Horizon (no. 133 in the UK album chart).
 In 2012 he went on tour to promote the album in the UK.
 In 2012, Hackett and Chris Squire again collaborated to release the album A Life Within a Day under the name of Squackett.

 Hackett released Genesis Revisited II in October 2012.
 His main reason to revisit the project was the desire to perform the material live once more, and got various musicians to perform the songs which cover material by Genesis and some solo material.
 Involved was former Genesis lead vocalist Ray Wilson.
 The album was met with enthusiasm from the public which resulted in Hackett making a stronger chart presence and a sell out supporting tour in the UK.
 The album reached No. 24 in the UK.
 In June 2013, both Genesis Revisited albums were awarded a Japanese Gold Sales Award for 100,000 copies sold.
 The UK tour included a show at Hammersmith Apollo, London which won Hackett the Event of the Year Award at the 2013 Progressive Music Awards.
 The show was released on CD and DVD as Genesis Revisited: Live at Hammersmith which reached No. 58 in the UK.
 Hackett completed a second tour with a rearranged setlist in 2014 which spawned Genesis Revisited: Live at the Royal Albert Hall.
 This reached No. 80 in the UK.
 Following the success of the Genesis Revisited tours, Hackett has considered himself as "the keeper of the flame of the early work" of Genesis.